rothja117/azure-docs/articles/azure-sql/database/job-automation-overview.md

 ms.reviewer: carlr
 ms.date: 03/10/2020
 ---
-# Automate management tasks using database jobs
+# Automate management tasks using database jobs TEST
 [!INCLUDE[appliesto-sqldb-sqlmi](../includes/appliesto-sqldb-sqlmi.md)]

 You can create and schedule jobs that could be periodically executed against one or many databases to run Transact-SQL (T-SQL) queries and perform maintenance tasks.